 In Year 2, the children develop their independent learning approaches within a supportive and considerate environment.
 The Year 2 team work closely together to create an exciting and connected curriculum that inspires children to embrace learning challenges.

-- Year 2 PE days are Tuesday morning (outdoor) and Friday (indoor) but as you can appreciate, timetables have to be flexible so the days may change.
-Please ensure your child has their PE kit in school (clearly labelled) with trainers that they can fasten independently.
+· Our PE days are flexible so the days may change.
+Therefore, please ensure your child has their PE kit in school (clearly labelled) with trainers that they can fasten independently.
 In the colder months the children will need appropriate clothing for the cold weather.

-- Our weekly spelling quiz is on a Friday morning and the following week’s spellings will be handed out each Monday.
+· Our weekly spelling quiz is on a Friday morning and the following week’s spellings will be handed out on Tuesdays.

 You will find our curriculum information further down the page!

 We have also compiled videos to help you with some of the pure sounds the children learn within phonics.
 This may be useful for when children are reading and spelling.
 These are the more complicated sounds but not all of the sounds as there are single phonemes for example s,a,t etc.

 Digraph (where two letters make one sound)

 Spilt digraph (the digraph is spilt by a consonant for example a_e in make a_e is a long vowel sound)

 Year 2 Blog Posts

 - Practise your spellings and common exception words